-The Suchitwa Mission extends technical support to Local Self Government Institutions or identifying issues and for suggesting mitigation measures in the area of Municipal Solid Waste Management.
-Based on this the Mission helps the Local Self Governments to prepare Detailed Project Reports (DPRs) for the construction of new waste treatment plants as well as modification of existing plants including up gradation of all components of MSW.
+Suchitwa Mission (SM) extends technical support to Local Self Government Institutions in identifying issues, suggesting mitigation measures in Municipal Solid Waste Management (MSW).
+Accordingly, the Mission helps the Local Self Governments to prepare Detailed Project Reports (DPRs) for the construction of new waste treatment plants as well as modification of existing plants including up-gradation of all components of MSW.
 The Mission scrutinizes the DPRs technically and issues technical approval for the projects.
-100% financial support for implementation of these projects is being provided to the LSGIs.
-The scheme includes construction/modification of waste treatment plants includes establishment of Plastic shredding units, Up-gradation of solid waste management facility, providing green belt for establishing Resource Recovery Centers, Material Recovery Facility (MRF), facilitation for preparation of DPRs, etc. Considering the gravity of the problem, now SM focuses on the missing components in the Solid Waste Management System i.e. Development of Sanitary landfill, Green belt, Resource Recovery Centre/Material Recovery Facility for the Management of non-biodegradables including e-waste.
+100% financial support for implementation of these projects is provided to the LSGIs.
+The scheme includes construction/modification of waste treatment plants includes establishment of Plastic shredding units, Up-gradation of solid waste management facility, support in establishing Material Recovery Facility (MRF), facilitation for preparation of DPRs, etc. Considering the gravity of the problem, now SM focuses on the missing components in the Solid Waste Management System i.e. Development of Sanitary landfill, Green belt, Resource Recovery Centre/Material Recovery Facility for the Management of non-biodegradables including e-waste.
 The Resource Recovery Centres/MRF will help the local bodies to collect the non-degradable and to hand over the same to Recyclers/scrap dealers in a massive manner.
-Community level composting/biogas units of bigger size shall also be promoted in this component.
-Development of Regional Sanitary Landfill is another area need to be promoted.
+Community level composting/biogas units of bigger sizeis also promoted in this component.
+Development of Regional Sanitary Landfill is another focus area of Suchitwa Mission.

 Material Recovery Facilities

-MRF means a facility where non compostable solid waste can be temporarily stored by the local body or any person authorised by the ULB to facilitate segregation, sorting and recovery of various components of waste by informal sector of waste pickers or any other work force engaged for the purpose before the waste in delivered or taken up for its processing or disposal.
+MRF is a centre where non-compostable solid waste can be temporarily stored by the local body or any person authorised by the ULB to facilitate segregation, sorting and recovery of various components of waste by informal sector of waste pickers or any other work force engaged for the purpose before the waste in delivered or taken up for its processing or disposal.
 Suchitwa Mission provides technical and financial support to Local Self Government Institutions for such units.
+30 MRFs have been established in the year 2016-17 in 8 districts.